-The technique of “scenes and sequels” is a great way to build tension in your writing.
-Some practical examples of how to use them.
+Scenes and sequels are a great way to build tension in your writing.
+Some practical examples of how to write gripping fiction and set your writing alight.

 An experienced commissioning editor told me recently that one of two main reasons she rejected manuscripts was “no story”.
 The other was “overwritten” – I’ll write about that another day.